• SPAN

 • Legislators in Massachusetts have introduced several EPR bills, ranging from those targeting specific products to bills that create a framework in which any product could be added at a later date.

-• While ISRI members have been successful in testifying against EPR legislation, such as the 2017 Connecticut EPR bill, scrap recyclers need to remain on guard against legislation that would provide manufacturers an opportunity to control the flow of recyclable materials.
+• While ReMA members have been successful in testifying against EPR legislation, such as the 2017 Connecticut EPR bill, scrap recyclers need to remain on guard against legislation that would provide manufacturers an opportunity to control the flow of recyclable materials.

 • Several states are considering amendments to their electronics recycling programs that would change how responsibility for the recycling of electronic equipment is divided among OEMs and states are also considering the rates recyclers are to be paid for their efforts.

 • ISRI's Position on Producer Responsibility opposes government fees and mandates on products that are being recycled into commodity grade materials, but the position also provides that producers be held financially responsible for the recycling of certain products.
-ISRI supports ending producer responsibility and government imposed fees as soon as practicable.
+ReMA supports ending producer responsibility and government imposed fees as soon as practicable.

 • ISRI's Position on Electronics Recycling Legislation holds that such legislation should promote a marketā€based, sustainable recycling infrastructure and facilitate the recycling of electronics in an environmentally sound manner.

-Bottom line: ISRI members need to be involved with their policymakers on the federal, state, and local levels to ensure the scrap recycling industry can continue to operate without excessive statutory and regulatory burdens.
+Bottom line: ReMA members need to be involved with their policymakers on the federal, state, and local levels to ensure the scrap recycling industry can continue to operate without excessive statutory and regulatory burdens.

 Go deeper: If you would like to find out what changes could impact your company, visit ISRI's State Policy page or contact Danielle Waterfield if you have any questions about the system or legislation impacting your state.
-ISRI has also added summaries of ISRI's Positions to the State Policy page as well as legislative and regulatory reports to the State Resources and Tracking pages to make keeping up-to-date in your state easier.
+ReMA has also added summaries of ISRI's Positions to the State Policy page as well as legislative and regulatory reports to the State Resources and Tracking pages to make keeping up-to-date in your state easier.

 Have Questions?